christophstrasen/WorldObserver/docs_internal/drafts/wo_meta_keys.md

 ## 9) Pending decisions / open questions

 1) **Override mechanism at `situations.define(...)`**
-   - How can a modder override which key becomes the “occurrence key” for a situation?
+   - How can a modder override which key becomes the “occurrance key” for a situation?
    - (This is explicitly a follow-up discussion, but this RFC is the foundation.)

 2) **PromiseKeeper WorldObserver adapter**
    - If Tier‑C is adopted, PK can default to:
-     - `occurrenceId = observation.WoMeta.key`
+     - `occurranceKey = observation.WoMeta.key`
      - `subject = observation`
    - Behavior when `WoMeta.key` is missing:
      - **warn and emit**; downstream should handle a missing key.